alvineebai/Alvine-kubernetes/17-Helm/readme.md

 ** Official gihub repo for prometheus and grafana https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack

-### Lab 3: Create a Helm chart for a simple nginx app ad deploy it in a cluster
+### Lab 3: Create a Helm chart for a simple nginx app and deploy it in a cluster
 #### Prerequisites
 - Have Helm installed